manveru/innate/README.md

 #### Ezamar

 I have plans to make Ezamar a separate project.
 It's been stable since over a year and I think it's time to make it available for other projects.
-ERB will be the new default engine since it also is in stdlib.
+ERB will be the new default engine since it also is in the stdlib.

 ### Bacon

-Bacon will be a dependency for ramaze and innate specs, but we will not ship it anymore, it's stable and has all features we need included in the release.
+Bacon will be a dependency for Ramaze and Innate specs, but we will not ship it anymore, it's stable and has all features we need included in the release.

 ### Dispatcher

 Innate uses a stripped down version of the Ramaze dispatcher.
 The Ramaze dispatcher was strongly influenced by Nitro, but proved to be a difficult part.
-We are now using Racks URLMap directly, and have a minimal dispatching mechanism directly in Node (like we used to have one in Controller).
+We are now using Rack's URLMap directly, and have a minimal dispatching mechanism directly in Node (like we used to have one in Controller).

-A lot of the functionality that used to be in the different dispatchers is now provided by rack middleware.
+A lot of the functionality that used to be in the different dispatchers is now provided by Rack middleware.

-The Dispatcher itself isn't needed anymore, it used to setup Request/Response/Session, which was superseded by Current, this again is now superseded by STATE::wrap.
+The Dispatcher itself isn't needed anymore.
+It used to setup Request/Response/Session, which was superseded by Current, this again is now superseded by STATE::wrap.

-We are going to remove all the other dispatchers as well, providing default ways and middleware to use.
+We are going to remove all the other dispatchers as well, providing default ways to provide the same functionality, and various middleware to use.

 #### Dispatcher::Action